Small ball probabilities for the stochastic heat equation with colored noise: Main Result

-Throughout the entire chapter, $C$ and $C'$ denote positive constants whose values may vary from line to line.
+Throughout the entire article, $C$ and $C'$ denote positive constants whose values may vary from line to line.
 The dependence of constants on parameters will be denoted by mentioning the parameters in parentheses.